kodekloudhub/learn-ansible-basics-beginners-course/vagrant/docs/03-install-ansible.md

 1. Test connectivity

     We can now run a connectivity test by using a module called `ping`.
-Run the ansbile command specifying the target machine, the ping module and the inventory file
+Run the ansible command specifying the target machine, the ping module and the inventory file

     ```bash
     ansible target1 -m ping -i inventory.txt